Tracer (film)

-Tracer (Vietnamese: Truy Sát) is a 2016 Vietnamese martial arts action film directed by Cuong Ngo, action directed by Trung Ly and starring Truong Ngoc Anh, Thien Nguyen, Lamou Vissay, Cuong Seven, Maria Tran, Marcus Guilhem, Hieu Nguyen, Thinh Vinh, Hong Que, and Quang Huan.
-This is an original screenplay written by Nguyen Thi Nhu Khanh.
-It was released in Vietnam on April 22, 2016 and 5 May 2016 in Australia and New Zealand.
+Tracer (Vietnamese: Truy Sát) is a 2016 Vietnamese martial arts action film directed by Cuong Ngo, with action directed by Trung Ly.
+It stars Truong Ngoc Anh, Thien Nguyen, Lamou Vissay, Cuong Seven, Maria Tran, Marcus Guilhem, Hieu Nguyen, Thinh Vinh, Hong Que, and Quang Huan.
+It is an original screenplay written by Nguyen Thi Nhu Khanh and was released in Vietnam on April 22nd, 2016 and on May 5th, 2016 in Australia and New Zealand.

 Plot summary

 A woman named Ngoc An An arrives at a place where criminals are.
 She defeats the criminals, but her superior arrives, and berates her on being too impulsive and facing problems without the team.
 Later, she is seen training other recruits to be in the special force when her superior gives her another task, which is to sneak into an auction.
 There, two members of Wolf Gang name Tai Parker and Phuong are there.
 The auction is held to see who would buy a 200 year old Buddha statue.
 Phoung sneaks out and defeats the people who are monitoring the auction, and calls Tai Parker that the coasts is clear.
 Tai Parker defeats the bodyguards who are in guard of another treasure, and takes the treasure.
 Ngoc An An notices this, and fights Tai Parker.
 Tai Parker gains the upper hand, but Ngoc An An uses a vase to smash against Tai Parker, winding him, and kicks him out of the window to his death.
 Phuong sees this happening, and she cries, when the leader of Wolf Gang name Loc arrives and takes her to safety.

 Ngoc An An's superior reveals that Tai Parker was Phuong's fiancée, and Loc is Phuong's brother.
 Phuong and Loc swear vengeance on Ngoc An An.
 In a meeting, it is revealed that the reason Tai Parker stole the different statue than the one that was auctioned was because that statue contained diamonds.
 Ngoc An An insists that this case must be kept secret, and she wants to find the Wolf Gang herself.
 Meanwhile, Loc's henchmen reveal Ngoc An An's identity, and Loc sends an assassin to kill her.
 It is revealed that Ngoc An An has her brother name Binh in her home who has some mental disability.
 After putting him to sleep, Ngoc An An is attacked by the assassin, but she defeats him.
 Her superior tells her to get some rest after arresting him.